 The "how" of the process: An organization's Information Technology (IT) infrastructure dictates what mechanisms are available to delete information.
-Disposition processes depend on where information and copies of information reside, what options exist to preserve and delete information, and whether information deletion can or should be automated.
+Disposition processes depend on where information and copies of information reside, what options exist to preserve and delete it, and whether deletion can or should be automated.
 If the Information Governance team determines that existing IT infrastructure does not support desired processes, the organization will need to consider updating its available technology.